Vincent2516/Vincent2516/README.md

-This Repository shows the Screenshots of Graph
+This Repository shows the Code and Graph